TheEngageGroup/DMAWDOCS/README.md

-DMAWDOCS
+DMAW Website Documentation
 ========

-DMAW Website Documentation

-**In order to add any changes to the DMAW website, you will need to log into Wordpress with your username and password at http://www.dmaw.org/wp-admin/.**
+**In order to add any changes to the DMAW website, log into Wordpress with your username and password at http://www.dmaw.org/wp-admin/.**

 # I. Add a New Event